Rochester Airport (Kent): 2010 onwards

-In 2013 the Conservative-led Medway Council announced their wish for some of the airport land to be separated off and developed for Industrial use.
+In 2013 the Conservative-led Medway Council announced their wish for some of the airport land to be separated off and developed for industrial use.
 This proposal would close one of the runways but allow some of the money raised by development to pay for improvements to the runway that would remain.
 An invitation to tender was issued and the existing operator became the preferred bidder after the closing date of 12 March 2013.
-Precise details of how the council proposes to finance the scheme prior to the development plans being implemented is initially unclear.
-Local ward councillors are very enthusiastic about the proposals and once they are implemented should see the Airport being available for use for a greater part of the year due to an all-weather surface being planned for the 02/20 runway.
+Precise details of how the council proposesd to finance the scheme prior to the development plans being implemented was unclear.
+Local ward councillors were very enthusiastic about the proposals and once they are implemented should see the Airport being available for use for a greater part of the year due to an all-weather surface being planned for the 02/20 runway.
 It is hoped this will make the airport operation more sustainable and help finance some of the proposed initiatives.

-February 2015: Although a Planning application to make improvements to the Airport were approved by Medway Council, a local vociferous objector went to the high court asking for a judicial review of the planning approval by Medway Council.
-The council lost and the Aerodrome operator had to make a new application that again incurred significant expense to satisfy the judge's ruling that an Environmental Impact Study should be performed.
+February 2015: Although a Planning application to make improvements to the Airport were approved by Medway Council, a vociferous local objector went to the high court asking for a judicial review of the planning approval.
+The council lost and the aerodrome operator had to make a new application which again incurred significant expense in order to satisfy the judge's ruling that an Environmental Impact Study should made.
 This further delay caused the operation company (Rochester Airport Ltd) to split the application into two parts, one application for the runway and one application for the refurbishment of the 1930s-built hangar and the building of a tower and replacement hangar and workshops for the Medway Aircraft Preservation Society (MAPS).
 The refurbishment of the original 1930s hangar, a new tower and hub building providing improved facilities for the Pilots And Friends of Rochester Airport (PAFRA) and for local business, recreational and business flyers.

-In 2019, works to update the airfield began.
-As part of these works, runway 16/34 was decommissioned.
+In 2019 works to update the airfield began.
+As part of these, runway 16/34 was decommissioned.
 It is expected that the first stage of these works will see the setting up of a light industrial area in the northern part of the airfield.
 Later on, airfield management hope to rebuild the hangars and construct a new terminal building.
 The long-term plan includes the upgrade of the existing grass runway 02/20, which will see grass replaced with a hard surface.